bdcheck/Hive-Mechanic-Django/examples/mlk_mural/readme.md

 For some advanced configuration options look at the top of ml_mural.py

 ###Executing
-make sure you have run
+make sure you have run:
 ```
 source ./venv/bin/activate
 ```
-the nun using
+then run using:
 ```
 python3 ml_mural.py
 ```